Meet the Team

 Savanna Woika, M.Ed., received her master’s degree in counseling education and her B.S. in Rehabilitation from Penn State.
 At the Clearinghouse, she has worked as a graduate assistant and as a research assistant for the Schools Empowering At-Risk Students (SEAS) project since January of 2019.
 She is excited to be working with the SEAS team because it is an opportunity to positively affect the school experiences of thousands of military-connected children.

-Amanda Ferrara is a Graduate Assistant.
-She earned a Bachelor of Science in Psychology and a Bachelor of Arts in Philosophy from the University of Pittsburgh.
-Currently, she is pursuing a Ph.D. in educational psychology at Penn State.
+Juliana Boucher is a Graduate Assistant and earned a B.A. in Psychology from Skidmore College.
+She is pursuing a Ph.D. in Psychology at Penn State.